zilishen/documentation/content/nms/installation/kubernetes/deploy-instance-manager.md

 ### Direct Helm Usage with a JWT Token
 If a private registry is unnecessary, a JWT token can be used as a Docker configuration secret with Helm charts.

-Create a Kubernetes docker-registry secret type on the cluster, using the JWT token as the username and none for password (as the password is not used).
+Create a *docker-registry* secret type on the cluster, using the JWT token for the username and *none* for the password.
 The name of the docker server is *private-registry.nginx.com*.

 The parameter `--docker-username=<JWT Token>` must be the *contents* of the token, not a reference to it.